nim-lang/Nim/doc/contributing.rst

 ------

-Each stdlib module (anything under ``lib/``, e.g. ``lib/pure/os.nim``) should preferably have a corresponding separate test file, eg `tests/stdlib/tos.nim`.
+Each stdlib module (anything under ``lib/``, e.g. ``lib/pure/os.nim``) should preferably have a corresponding separate test file, e.g. `tests/stdlib/tos.nim`.
 The old convention was to add a ``when isMainModule:`` block in the source file, which only gets executed when the tester is building the file.